Engineering

 Why Not Just Use One Big Model?

 This is the question we get most often.
-"Why five small models instead of one big one?"
+"Why multiple small models instead of one big one?"

 Diversity beats depth.
 Each model was trained on different data with different objectives.
-Llama-Prompt-Guard was trained specifically on injection attacks.
-Toxic-bert was trained on toxic comment datasets.
-RoBERTa-hate-speech was trained adversarially—people actively tried to fool it during training.
-These models have different blind spots, and when you ensemble them, the blind spots don't overlap.
+Injection classifiers, toxicity detectors, and adversarially-trained hate speech models have different blind spots, and when you ensemble them, the blind spots don't overlap.

 Specialization beats generalization.
 A single model that's "pretty good" at five tasks will always lose to five models that are each excellent at one task.
-This is why we weight the models: injection specialists get higher weight for injection decisions, toxicity specialists get higher weight for toxicity decisions.
+This is why we weight the models: injection specialists get higher weight for injection decisions, content moderation specialists get higher weight for safety decisions.

 Failure isolation.
-If one model's API has an outage, the other four still work.
+If one model has an outage, the others still work.
 We degrade gracefully instead of failing completely.
 In contrast, a single-model architecture is binary: it works, or it doesn't.

 The Agentic Evaluator: When Classifiers Aren't Enough